We can help. Call us.

 Associate Vice Chancellor (Interim)

 The UW-Madison Conflict of Interest (COI) Policy requires disclosure of all outside financial interests that appear to be related to their institutional responsibilities.
-All faculty, regardless of appointment, all academic staff with greater than 50% appointment, and all individuals listed on human subjects protocols or federal grants are required to fill out an annual Outside Activities Report (OAR) and update whenever new outside activities are undertaken.
+All faculty, regardless of appointment, all academic staff with 50% or greater appointment, and all individuals listed on human subjects protocols or federal grants are required to fill out an annual Outside Activities Report (OAR) and update whenever new outside activities are undertaken.

 The importance of outside activities at the UW-Madison is captured in the Wisconsin Idea, where knowledge gained from academic enterprise is shared to benefit society.
 Faculty and staff are encouraged to participate in outside activities, share expertise, and transfer intellectual property to the private sector.